 If the parent caused the motorcycle wreck, he is liable not only to anyone who was injured in the other vehicle, but he is also liable to the child who was thrown from the motorcycle, and his insurance policy is most likely on the hook to pay damages.

-If the other driver was liable for the crash, or if the motorcyclist’s insurance company doesn’t pay the child full and fair compensation based on the child’s injuries and including damages for pain and suffering, the parent can seek the advice of an experienced motorcycle accident attorney in Charleston, SC to help recover damages on behalf of the injured child.
+If the other driver was liable for the crash, or if the motorcyclist’s insurance company doesn’t pay the child full and fair compensation based on the child’s injuries and including damages for pain and suffering, the parent can seek the advice of an experienced motorcycle crash attorney in Charleston, SC to help recover damages on behalf of the injured child.

 Motorcyclist’s Death in Greenville, SC Ruled a Homicide